-ESOL 070 Intermediate Reading 3 cr.
+ESOL 070 Intermediate Reading

 This high-intermediate course focuses on reading skills and vocabulary development.
 Students will be asked to demonstrate an understanding of reading materials with comprehension questions and writing assignments.
 Grammar is taught in the context of reading materials and in student generated writing.
-This course must be completed with a C or better to enroll in ESOL-090.
 The credits earned in this course will not count toward a degree with SMCC.